SadSpongeBob/KIT-Tutorial/README.md

 This one was a bit more challenging task.
 Which requires a better understanding of the OOP concept.
 This task also demonstrates how a game could be written in an OOP environment.

+## Tutorial 2

+Started diving into general java structure.

+Topics discussed:
+- Data Types
+- `If` Statements
+- `Switch` Cases
+- `For` Loops
+- `While` Loops
+- `do-While` Loops

+### Exercise 1
+A short code inspection task.
+It requires deeper knowledge on how some data type operators function.

+### Exercise 2
+This task is again beginner-friendly and requires only fair bit of knowledge on differences between loop types.

+### Exercise 3
+This task requires understanding how the control structures can be used together and how they will be implemented in real life situations.

 # Author